 This documentary tells the story of the inimitable kea.
 The 'Clown of the Alps' is heralded as the world’s smartest bird (its intelligence rivals a monkey’s).
-Kea are famous on South Island ski fields and tramping tracks for their insatiable (and deconstructive) inquisitiveness.
-Curiosity almost killed the kea when it was daubed a sheep killer, and tens of thousands were killed for a bounty.
-Here — clip four — extraordinary night footage reveals the 'avian wolf' in action.
+Kea are famous on South Island tracks and ski fields for their insatiable (and destructive) inquisitiveness.
+Curiosity almost killed the kea when it was labelled a sheep killer, and tens of thousands were killed for a bounty.
+After shots of baby kea being fed, there is extraordinary night footage in clip four of the 'avian wolf' in action.
 The award-winning film makes a compelling case for the charismatic kea as a national icon.

-Made with funding from NZ On Air.
+Made with funding from NZ On Air